ketozhang/notes/mynotebook/Physics/Classical_Mechanics/Lagrangian/The_Lagrangian_and_Calculus_of_Variations.md

----
-title: The Lagrangian and Calculus of Uariations
+#  The Lagrangian and Calculus of Uariations
----

 Let's begin with motivation of the use of calculus of variations in physics by Fermat's Principle.